'A Vexing Decision': Calif. Governor Mulls Who Will Replace Harris In Senate

 "This is not something that I wish even on my worst enemy, because you create enemies in this process you know, not just friends.
 And it's a vexing decision.
 It's a challenging one," Newsom said.

 Harris, who was elected to her first Senate term in 2016, would be up for reelection in 2022.
-Whomever Newsom chooses to replace her will get a couple of years in the Senate before running (Newsom has ruled out a special election to fill out the term).
+Whoever replaces her will get a couple of years in the Senate before running (Newsom has ruled out a special election to fill out the term).

-"Diversity is a given," said Newsom's longtime advisor Nathan Ballard.
+"Diversity is a given," said Newsom's longtime adviser Nathan Ballard.
 "It's not going to be someone who looks like Gavin," meaning not a straight white male.

 For Newsom, there are also other, practical considerations.

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.